Medically reviewed by Drugs.com. Last updated on Jan 17, 2022.

 Use cyanocobalamin only as directed.
-Do not use more of it and do not use it more often than your doctor ordered.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-cyanocobalamin is only used in the nose.
-Do not get it in your eyes or on your skin.
+Cyanocobalamin is only used in the nose.
+Do not get it into your eyes or on your skin.
 If it does get on these areas, rinse it off right away and call your doctor.

 Some patients may need a test dose of vitamin B12 injection before using Nascobal® nasal spray.
 This is to check if you have an allergic reaction to cyanocobalamin.